matt1484/chimera/docs/middleware.md

     resp, err := next(req)
     // resp is an interface technically, so it can't be read directly
     // but you could use chimera.RecordResponse(resp, ctx) to get the headers/body/status etc.
+    // could also just call resp.ResponseHead(ctx) to get just the headers/status code
     // err could also be handled more gracefully here before making it to the error handler return resp, err
 })